alexpwooddev/BookRecordMVVMSQLite/README.md

 # BookRecordMVVMSQLite
 Description:
-Practice of MVVM pattern with SQLite database
+Book record desktop app with MVVM pattern with SQLite database

 Usage:
 Can add and remove books from the book record